Order of Saint Alexander Nevsky: Legacy

 The Order of Saint Alexander Nevsky was abolished after the 1917 Russian Revolution, along with all other orders and titles of the Russian Empire.

 In 1942, the Soviet Union revived the order as a purely military decoration and renamed it the more secular Order of Alexander Nevsky, and the Russian Federation revived it in 2010.

 The heads of the Russian Imperial House in exile have continued to award the Order of St. Alexander Nevsky.
 Grand Duchess Maria Vladimirovna, a pretender to the Russian throne and to the headship of the Russian Imperial House, continues to award a Russian Imperial Order of Saint Alexander Nevsky as a dynastic order of knighthood.
 These actions are disputed by some members of the Romanov family.

-In 2010, researchers in Saint Petersburg and Moscow published a book of all the names of the recipients of the original order.
+In 2010, researchers in Saint Petersburg and Moscow published a book listing all the names of the recipients of the original order.
 The combined number of honorees spanning the years 1725 to 1917 totaled 3,674.